radfordwill/Rpi-Hobby-RC-Car/README.md

 # Rpizero-Hobby-RC-Car

 This was for a custom hobby rc car with a raspberry pi sbc.
 Python3 and pip are required.
 Opencv takes some time to build.
+I had to replace the steering servo to a three wire version in the rc car I chose.
+I added the link but most three wire that take pwm signals will do.
+You may not need to replace yours, mine was a five wire servo.
+Cut the red power wire from the ESC before you connect it to the PCA9685 board.

 requirements: